reonZ/pf2e-perception/README.md

 when the changes are supposed to be made when the token the rollOption exists on is targeted instead of being the attacker, you need to add a `-self` to the option (e.g. `cover:cancel-self:all`, `hidden:dc-self:0`)

-all rollOptions must be prefixed with `self:pf2perception:` when they are used inside a `RollOption` rule element
+all rollOptions must be prefixed with `self:pf2perception:`

 you can replace `x` by `all` for the rollOption to trigger on all cover|visibility values